papoc-workshop/2018/submissions.md

 Authors will have the opportunity to choose if they want their papers published in ACM Digital Library (with papers from other EuroSys workshops).

-All paper submissions will be handled via Easychair.
+All paper submissions will be handled via [EasyChair](https://easychair.org/conferences/?conf=papoc18).

 ### Important Dates